ramhejazi/seylan/README.md

 $ yarn global add seylan
 ```

+After installating the package, add the global prefix directory of npm or yarn to your `PATH` environment variable.
+If you are using `npm`, command `npm get prefix` prints the current `npm` prefix.

 ## Configuration
 `seylan` uses environment variables for configuration.
 - **`SEYLAN_PORT`**: port for seylan server. default is 7777